-EGI is working with a number of communities (DRIHM, BILS, Terradue, Mobrain, Pancancer, Life Science Grid Community, iMARINE, EXTRAS project, Human Brain project and Nanotechnology) to establish a Service Level Agreement (SLA) with resource providers.
+In addition to this, EGI revised its engagement process: after the pre-production phase, a Service Level Agreement is established for each new user community, such that the research community participates in the process of estimating its service requirements, and service providers (EGI participants at national/international level and Resource Centres locally) are engaged in committing to service levels and long term service provisioning.
+The new process is already being applied in the engagement with user groups.
+EGI is working with a number of organizations, research communities and VRE operators (DRIHM, BILS, Terradue, Mobrain, Pancancer, Life Science Grid Community, iMARINE, EXTRAS project, Human Brain Project and the nanotechnology research community) to establish a Service Level Agreement (SLA) with resource providers.
 SLAs are not legal contracts but, as agreements, they outline the clear intentions to collaborate and support research.
-To support this work a process of SLA negotiation has been defined and followed to ensure effectiveness and repetitiveness of this activity.
+To support this work a process of SLA negotiation has been defined and followed to ensure effectiveness and repeatability of this activity.

 Once an SLA is agreed, EGI continues to support the effort between the resource providers to enable the research community on the promised resources as well as future monitoring.

-The base for SLA negotiations with research communities are Resource Center (RC) and Resource infrastructure Provider (RP) Operational Level Agreements established in 2014.
-Both documents ensure that resource providers are properly integrated with EGI Infrastructure and provide minimum required availability and reliability of resources.
+The base for SLA negotiations with research communities are the Resource Center (RC) and Resource infrastructure Provider (RP) Operational Level Agreements established in 2014.
+Both documents ensure that resource providers are properly integrated with the EGI Infrastructure and provide minimum required availability and reliability of resources.